NarubyRiverlione/steamboiler/AI/improvements.md

 Current: Pressure calculation uses hardcoded damping factor and expansion factors.
 Change: Moved pressure damping factor and steam expansion factors to configurable constants in CstSimulation, making it easier to adjust the pressure increase rate without modifying calculation logic.

+# Steam Rate Calculation:

+Current: Steam rate is calculated as an average over a 10-second history, which can mask rapid changes.
+Change: Simplify to use the current instantaneous steam rate directly, providing more immediate feedback on changes in the system.

 # Heat Loss to Environment: